Restaurants Rise Again

 Estimated Read Time: 2 Minutes

 Ok, we get it.
 Restaurants got clocked this year.
-No one escaped the 'non-essential' tag and everyone paid a price.
-However, amidst all this, we saw a resilience from some, a certain toughness forged from necessity but leaning towards innovation.
+No one escaped the ‘non-essential’ tag and everyone paid a price.
+However, amidst all this, we saw resilience from some, a certain toughness forged from necessity but leaning towards innovation.
 And to those select few went the spoils.
-Seeing those power-pivots, those new ideas, we decided to ask consumers across the country about some of the things we think are making a difference.
-After all, we've been working with restaurants on design, operations, and scale for a long time, so we're obliged to know.
+Seeing those power pivots, those new ideas, we decided to ask consumers across the country about some of the things we think are making a difference.
+After all, we’ve been working with restaurants on design, operations, and scale for a long time, so we’re obliged to know.

 From One, Many